kubernetes/test-infra/prow/README.md

 * `cmd/hook` is the most important piece.
 It is a server that listens for GitHub webhooks and dispatches them to the appropriate handlers.
-* `cmd/line` is the piece that starts Jenkins jobs or k8s pods.
+* `cmd/plank` is the controller that manages Jenkins jobs and k8s pods.
 * `cmd/sinker` cleans up old jobs and pods.
 * `cmd/splice` regularly schedules batch jobs.
 * `cmd/deck` presents [a nice view](https://prow.k8s.io/) of recent jobs.